thewrongjames/only-human/rules.md

-# Only Human Rules
+# ONLY HUMAN

 Version 0.3.0

-This document is designed to outline the rules of the game, without the styling and fluff that might appear in a more polished document.
-It is not necessarily the nicest way to be introduced to the game, but it should clearly outline how to play and run it.
+This file is designed to outline the rules of the game, without the styling that might appear in a more polished document.

-Only Human is inspired by the [Dead Simple RPG](https://deadsimplerpg.wordpress.com/about/) games.
+ONLY HUMAN is inspired by the [Dead Simple RPG](https://deadsimplerpg.wordpress.com/about/) games.

 ## Basic Rules

-Only Human is a simple tabletop role playing game system, for when you don't need a built in setting, an entire magic / technology system, and godlike progression.
-It requires a game master (GM) to control the world and non-player characters (NPCs), and at least one player to control the player character(s) (PCs).
+ONLY HUMAN is a simple tabletop role playing game framework, for when you don't need a built in setting, an entire magic / technology system, and godlike progression.
+It requires a game master (GM) to control the world / non-player characters (NPCs), and at least one player to control the player character(s) (PCs).

-This section contains the rules for playing the game, as they pertain to the players.
+This section contains the basic rules for playing the game, as they pertain to the players.
 The GM will also likely use some of these rules, but their interactions are outlined further in the [GM Guide](#GM-Guide).

+An actual implementation of this framework requires the details of armour, weapons, items, and roles.
+The [Still Human](#Still-Human) section of these rules provide an example of that.

-Before playing everyone should have access to at least one d20 (d20s are 20 sided dice), as well as some paper, pencils and erasers to record character details and notes.
+Before playing each player and the GM should have access to at least one d20 (d20s are 20 sided dice), as well as some paper, pencils and erasers to record character details and notes.
 The GM should have an interesting story or scenario for the player(s) to encounter, and outlines of any mechanics that they expect to use during the game.

 ### Character Creation

 Before playing the game, the players each create a character.
-When doing so, players must allocate ten points between the four **stats** that characters have: Dexterity (`DEX`), Intelligence (`INT`), Strength(`STR`), and Spirit (`SPT`).
-Each stat must have between one and four points.
+When doing so, players must allocate `12` points between the four **stats** that characters have: Dexterity (`DEX`), Intelligence (`INT`), Strength(`STR`), and Spirit (`SPT`).
+Each stat may be allocated at most `6` points.

+Players must additionally allocate `16` points between **skills**.
+The GM may also provide you with the option to pick a **role**, which will confer an additional `4` points that must be allocated to a particular set of **skills**.
+No skill can be allocated more than `4` points.

-A **skill** is a particular activity or aspect that a character can have different levels of **proficiency** with in. **Skills** are each associated with two **stats**.
+Each **skill** is associated with two **stats**.
 The list below details some examples of **skills**, but it is not exhaustive: you can add any number of other **skills** to the game pending only the agreement of the GM, and the association of the **skill** with a pair of **stats**.

 - `DEX` + `DEX`: *Agility*, *Slight of hand*
 - `DEX` + `INT`: *Ranged attacking*